Adapting organizational culture during an economic downturn

 Support your employees’ well-being and build their resilience

 Culture Amp offers a variety of tools and resources that allows managers to coach and support their employees and improve their overall resilience.
-For example, the Playbooks – a library of ideas, videos, and other resources – helps managers get better at leading a remote team and supporting their wellbeing.
-Having access to these resources equips managers to address the disparity within their team by responding to the unique needs of each employee.
+For example, Skills Coach helps managers get better develop critical leadership skills that help them lead a remote team and supporting their employees' wellbeing.
+Having access to these resources equips managers to address the disparity within their team by responding to the unique needs of each employee.7/22/

 Keep your team connected